OlliMartin/wndw.ctl.typescript/Documentation/Development/README.md

 This public key must be stored separately from the configuration and in a (to `ACAAD`) read-only manner.
 As an example, for Windows this MAY be achieved by defining a specific certificate name in the users `Personal` (or other) certificate storage that is loaded upon startup and used to verify the signature.
-If the configuration's validity cannot be established, for example because the certificate is not found, the configuration contains no signature, etc, `ACAAD` MUST terminate _without_ indicating the root cause.
+If the configuration's validity cannot be established, for example because the certificate is not found, the configuration contains no signature, etc., `ACAAD` MUST terminate _without_ indicating the root cause.

 __EXCEPTION:__ The _only_ exception to the outlined behaviour is if the user actively uses `ACAAD` in _development_